getreu/tp-note/doc/source/tp-note--manpage.md

 '`{{ clipboard_linkname }}`', and its url in '`{{ clipboard_linkurl }}`'.
 The
 new note is then created with the '`tmpl_clipboard_content`' and the '`tmpl_clipboard_filename`' templates.
-Finally, the newly created file is opened with an external editor.
-When the editor closes, _tp-note_ synchronizes with the template '`tmpl_sync_filename`' the note's meta-data and its filename.
+Finally, the newly created file is opened with an external text editor.
+When the text editor closes, _tp-note_ synchronizes with the template '`tmpl_sync_filename`' the note's meta-data and its filename.

 > Note: this operation mode also empties the clipboard (configurable feature).